Updated: Jan 12/15

 Each trip we leave a pile of stuff left behind, carefully set out on the desk.
 In poorer countries, we hope that the cleaning staff may actually make use of some gently used things we leave behind.
 But who really knows what happens to all the stuff that people leave behind in hotel rooms!

-What do you routinely have stuff left behind at the end of a trip?
+Do you routinely have stuff left behind at the end of a trip?
 What do you think happens to that stuff left behind?
 What do you bring back?